-Critical Thesis
+Thesis 4: Critical Thesis

-So, in the hopes that an architectural thesis may be something more than a challenge on Project Runway, I will wager that there is still the possibility for a critical thesis.
+So, in the hopes that an architectural thesis may be something more than a challenge on Project Runway, I will wager that there is still the possibility for a critical thesis. $\clubsuit$

-I use the word "still" because the past ten years has seen a lot of academic bickering around the question of a "critical" architecture.
+I use the word "still" because the past fifteen years has seen a lot of academic bickering around the question of a "critical" architecture.
 I will not rehash all of the arguments here but I will mention a few key points.
 Two gangs of academics quickly formed around the question of what a critical architecture might be.
-One side was represented Michael Hays and Peter Eisenman, both heavily dependent upon the work of Manfredo Tafuri.
-Tafuri, after opening the pandora's box of what critical architecture might be, returned to Venice, Renaissance Venice to be exact, and left many to wonder what they were supposed to be doing.
+One side was represented Michael Hays and Peter Eisenman, both heavily dependent upon, but probably misrepresenting, the work of Manfredo Tafuri.
+Who, after opening the pandora's box of what critical architecture might be, returned to Venice, Renaissance Venice to be exact, and left many to wonder what they were supposed to be doing. \

 Michael Hays stands by the idea of a critical architecture, but admits that the meaning of the term has become ambivalent.
 His most clear statement on the nature of a critical architecture was proposed in a constantly referred to article from the late 1980s.
 In the article, Hays distinguishes between a cultural and formal reading of architecture.
 He uses the work of Mies van der Rohe to exemplify a critical project that is not only culturally or formally bound, but rather may be both.
 He cites the Friedrichstrasse tower projects as oppositional, resistant, and able to withstand globalizing and consumerist tendencies as well as the contemporary formal vocabulary.
 In this way, the work is critical.
+Certainly there seems room here for a thesis, and I will return to this in a moment.